ekaterinaasf/separation-of-concerns/week-1/README.md

   * Sign into FreeCodeCamp using your GitHub Account
   * Turn on your Public Profile
   * Complete [Basic JavaScript](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/) up through [Golf Code](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/golf-code)
+  * Copy-paste each and every exercise into [JS Tutor](http://pythontutor.com/javascript.html#mode=edit) to get the most out of your studying!
+* Continue studying the exercises from in class
+  * You can study them live [in the lesson plan](https://hackyourfuture.be/separation-of-concerns/week-1)
+  * You can clone this repository and run [the source files](../javascript-basics) in Node.js
+  * Either way, study the exercises in [JS Tutor](http://pythontutor.com/javascript.html#mode=edit) and practice them until you can code them with your eyes closed.

 Looking for an extra challenge?
 Try solving each exercise on a different branch!